14 Best Tequilas To Try In 2023

 Tequila Zarpado Reposado

-Tequila Zarpado's newest offering, Tequila Zarpado Reposado, is here to give you some bang for your buck.
+Tequila Zarpado's newer offering, Tequila Zarpado Reposado, is here to give you some bang for your buck.
 Like the brand's first product, Tequila Zarpado Blanco, the reposado has stayed true to offering a price tag of less than $30.
 But don't let the affordable cost fool you; Tequila Zarpado Reposado still offers a smooth, sippable spirit experience.

 The tequila-making process reflects the brand's commitment to quality at an attainable price point.
 Tequila Zarpado's tequilas are all handcrafted from mature blue agave plants and are double-distilled in small batches at the brand's family-owned distillery.
 Tequila Zarpado Reposado is then laid to rest in oak Kentucky bourbon barrels for three to four months, gaining big oaken flavors as it sleeps.
 As a result, the reposado is darker-hued and adds the perfect amount of flavor you can only get from aging, bringing depth to the tequila's flavor profile.
 And, as you might expect, it has a long finish as well.
 While Tequila Zarpado Reposado passes the sip test, it is also a great addition to mixed beverages.